evaCastro/ndn-signed-data/README.md

-ndn-signed-data1: a simple example to show signed data
+ndn-signed-data: a simple example to show signed data
 =================================================================================

 These are some examples of how to program signed data.